srycyk/mine/README.md

-follows redirects, keeps cookies by default, logs activity extensively, does not need constant monitoring, has templates for building URL lists, and has helpers to extract &amp; reformat data.
+follows redirects, keeps cookies by default, logs activity extensively, does not need constant monitoring, has templates for building URL lists, has no external run-time dependencies aside from the Nokogiri gem, and has helpers to extract &amp; reformat data.

 It can be be used as a library, (from the console, command-line, etc.),